infor-design/enterprise-wc/src/ids-block-grid/README.md

 ## Responsive Guidelines

-- The block grid has a max-width of 100%, and the block grid item has a width of 200px.
+- The block grid uses flex container to be able to fill available free space and shrinks them to prevent overflow, while the block grid item has a width of 200px.
 It automatically sets the height depends on how many the block grid item is.

 ## Accessibility